dotnet/AspNetCore.Docs/aspnetcore/blazor/webassembly-lazy-load-assemblies.md

 In the following example:

 * The namespace for <xref:Microsoft.AspNetCore.Components.WebAssembly.Services?displayProperty=fullName> is specified.
-* The <xref:Microsoft.AspNetCore.Components.WebAssembly.Services.LazyAssemblyLoader> service is injected.
+* The <xref:Microsoft.AspNetCore.Components.WebAssembly.Services.LazyAssemblyLoader> service is injected (`AssemblyLoader`).
 * The `{PATH}` placeholder is the path where the list of assemblies should load.
 The example uses a conditional check for a single path that loads a single set of assemblies.
-* The `{LIST OF ASSEMBLIES}` placeholder is the comma-separated list of assembly filenames, including their `.dll` extensions (for example, `"Assembly1.dll", "Assembly2.dll"`).
+* The `{LIST OF ASSEMBLIES}` placeholder is the comma-separated list of assembly filename strings, including their `.dll` extensions (for example, `"Assembly1.dll", "Assembly2.dll"`).

 `App.razor`: